Anomalous $U(1)_A$ couplings and the Columbia plot: Vacuum phenomenology

 It was found that the lower dimensional anomaly terms give a slightly better $\chi^2_\text{red}$ value when only one of them is considered, but the difference is not large enough to exclude the higher dimensional contributions.
 Furthermore, we have found that when multiple terms are included, the parameterization usually favors solutions where there is only one dominant coupling and the rest are subleading, with only a few exceptional cases that show comparable $\chi^2_\text{red}$.
 It is also interesting to note that allowing some of the couplings for the anomaly terms to be negative would further reduce the $\chi^2$ of the fit, but also give rise to non-physical thermal behavior such as negative meson mass squares near $T_{\chi}$ or the absence of the phase transition.
 Therefore, not only for conceptual but also for physical reasons, we restrict the parameter space to $\xi_1,~\xi_1^1,~\xi_2>0$.

 The last column of Tab.~\ref{tab:chisquares} shows the average value of the effective anomaly coupling, which is defined as

 which results from the difference of $m_\pi^2$ and $m_{\eta_N}^2$ (explicitly shown in App. ~\ref{sec:elsm_details}), distinguished in the model only by the axial anomaly.
-Alternatively, one could use the form of the effective potential, which would give a factor of four difference in the term with $\xi_2$.
+Alternatively, one could use the form of the effective potential, which would differ only in the term with $\xi_2$ by a multiplicative factor of four.
 However, since the meson masses are used in the parameterization of the model, they better reflect the relationship between the different couplings.
 Finally, since the mixed term has a qualitatively similar analytical structure to the $Q=1$ term, we will concentrate on the cases with $\xi_1^1=0$ for simplicity.